FederBoost: Private Federated Learning for GBDT: Introduction

-\Paragraph{Our contributions.} In this paper, we propose a novel framework named $\name$ for private federated learning of decision trees.
-It supports running GBDT over {\em both horizontally and vertically partitioned} data.
+\Paragraph{Our contribution.} In this paper, we propose a novel framework named $\name$ for private federated learning of decision trees.
+It supports running GBDT over \textit{both horizontally and vertically partitioned} data.

-The {\bf key observation} for designing $\name$ is that the whole training process of GBDT relies on the {\em order} of the samples instead of their values.
-Therefore, in vertical $\name$, it is enough to have the participant holding the labels collects the order of samples from other participants; then it can run the GBDT training algorithm in exactly the same way as centralized learning.
-We further utilize bucketization and differential privacy to protect the order of samples: participants partition the sorted samples of a feature into buckets, which only reveals the order of the buckets; they also add differentially private noise to each bucket.
-Consequently, the vertical $\name$ achieves privacy without using any cryptographic operations.
+The \textbf{key observation} for designing $\name$ is that the whole training process of GBDT relies on the \textit{ordering} of the samples in terms of their relative magnitudes.
+Therefore, in vertical $\name$, it is enough to have the participant holding the labels collect the ordering of samples from other participants; then it can run the GBDT training algorithm in exactly the same way as centralized learning.
+We further utilize \textit{bucketization} and \textit{differential privacy} (DP) to protect the ordering of samples: participants partition the sorted samples of a feature into buckets, which only reveals the ordering of the buckets; we also add differentially private noise to each bucket.
+Consequently, vertical $\name$ achieves privacy without using any cryptographic operations.

-The case for horizontally partitioned data is tricky, since the samples and labels are distributed among all participants: no one knows the order of samples for a feature.
+The case for horizontally partitioned data is tricky since the samples and labels are distributed among all participants: no one knows the ordering of samples for a feature.
 To conquer this, we propose a novel method for distributed bucket construction so that participants can construct the same global buckets as vertical $\name$ even though the samples are distributed.
-We also use secure aggregation to compute the gradients for each bucket given that no single party holds the labels.
-Both the bucket construction method and secure aggregation are lightweight, hence the horizontal $\name$ is as efficient as the vertical one.
+We also use \textit{secure aggregation}~\cite{bonawitz2017practical} to compute the gradients for each bucket, given that no single party holds the labels.
+Both the bucket construction method and secure aggregation are lightweight; hence horizontal $\name$ is as efficient as the vertical one.